Teun2305/Name-Picker/README.md

 You do also have to manually set the date and time of the activity's deadline.
 The date must be stored under the variable REGISTRATION_DATE in a yyyy-mm-dd format.
-The time must bu stored under the variable REGISTRATION_TIME in a hh:mm:ss format.
+The time must bu stored under the variable REGISTRATION_TIME in a hh:mm format.
 If you do not follow these formats correctly, the program will raise an assertion error.

 The program will create a new .txt file in the same directory as your script.